-Literary commentary of an excerpt from those analysed in class.
-(1 point) Essay (up to 500 words).
-(1 point) Project on a work of fiction other than the set readings.
+- Literary commentary of an excerpt from those analysed in class.
+(1 point) - Essay (up to 500 words).
+(1 point) - Project on a work of fiction other than the set readings for this course or the course on 'Nineteenth-Century English Literature'.
 Guidelines will be given in class and a template uploaded on Aula Virtual.
-(2 points) Class participation and/or optional activities.
-(1 point)

-- A final average mark will only be given if each section (a. and b.) is marked above 2.5 (in a scale from fail the module regardless of their performance related to the course contents.

-- The ability to communicate at the C1 (CEFR level) is required to pass the course as a whole.
-Students whose written and/or oral communication display errors that are not consistent with the above level will
+(2 points) - Active class participation and/or optional activities.
+(1 point) - A final average mark will only be given if each section (a. and b.) is marked above 2 points (in a scale from 0.1 to 5). - The ability to communicate at the C1 (CEFR level) is required to pass the course as a whole.
+Students whose written and/or oral communication display errors that are not consistent with the above level will fail the module regardless of their performance related to the course contents.